cocos/cocos-docs/en/cocos-service/agora.md

 ## Sample Project

-- Click the **Sample** button in Agora Voice service panel, Clone or download **Voice-Call-for-Mobile-Gaming/Basic-Voice-Call-for-Gaming/Hello-CocosCreator-Voice-Agora** project and then open the project in Cocos Creator.
+- Click the **Sample** button in Agora RTC service panel, Clone or download **Voice-Call-for-Mobile-Gaming/Basic-Voice-Call-for-Gaming/Hello-CocosCreator-Voice-Agora** project and then open the project in Cocos Creator.
 The Sample project contains the following functions:

   - Join channel & leave channel.
   - Publish or subscribe stream.

-- Enabling the Agora Voice service.
+- Enabling the Agora RTC service.

 - Double click to open the **HelloWorld.js** in **Assets** panel, then replace **appid** in the `initAgora` method with the App ID obtained from the Agora console.